Frequently asked questions

 Can I claim Gift Aid on the funds I have raised?

-Without these details we legally cannot claim Gift Aid – so follow up with your supporters – for every £10 you could add £2.50 against your target.
+Without these details, we legally cannot claim Gift Aid – so be sure to follow up with your supporters; for every £10, you could add £2.50 to your target using this method, at no cost to you or your donors.

-We do not use gift aid details for marketing purposes.
+We do not use Gift Aid information for marketing purposes.

 I have a question about my merchandise order?